BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Cumberland.md

 #                  Difficulties

 - He might claim that if the common end is the common good, including each person’s individual good, we can and should all agree to pursue it, because it is non-competitive.
 But we might still doubt whether this is so.
 Perhaps we can agree on pursuit of a common good, because we all hope to get our own good out of it; but it does not immediately follow that I have as good a reason to pursue the common good for its own sake as I have to pursue my own good.
+- According to Cumberland, the promotion of non-moral goodness is the whole of morality, if it is prescribed by divine law.
+But this account still reduces morality to an instrumental status.⁴⁰ Cum- berland claims that moral principles are commanded by God simply as means to the public good; but this account of moral obligation makes it a purely prudential, not a moral, bond.